Drawbotics/letsencrypt-heroku-dashboard/README.md

 # letsencrypt-heroku-dashboard

+## Disclaimer

+This project is to use as-is, and should only be used if you understand what you're doing.

+## But, why ?

 We found a way to make the SSL certificate generation great again a few weeks ago, thanks to the awesome work by the substrakt team ([they blogged about it](https://substrakt.com/heroku-ssl-me-weve-come-a-long-way/)).

 Thanks to [letsencrypt-heroku](https://github.com/substrakt/letsencrypt-heroku/), it's now easy as a `GET` to an API to